erg-lang/erg/doc/EN/syntax/29_decorator.md

 assert Odd.AddO == Even
 ```

 Internally, they are only connected together using the trait's `.attach` method.
-If there is a conflict, it can be removed using the trace's `.detach` method.
+If there is a conflict, it can be removed using the trait's `.detach` method.

 ```erg
 @Attach X